Digging safety for contractors

 BC 1 Call

-WorkSafeBC, Technical Safety BC and the BC Energy Regulator require hand digging to expose buried utility lines before digging with powered excavation equipment.
-You can review the relevant acts and regulations at bclaws.ca.
+WorkSafeBC, Technical Safety BC and the BC Energy Regulator require hand digging only to expose buried utility lines.

-Before beginning any excavation or boring, you must locate the buried gas line and hand dig to expose the line.
-When exposing buried gas lines, the “no mechanized dig zone” refers to the area equal to the diameter of the gas pipe, plus one metre on either side of the gas line’s indicated location extending upwards to the surface.
+Before beginning any excavation or boring, hand dig to locate and expose the line.
+Do not use mechanical equipment within the “no mechanized dig zone”.
+The zone is the area equal to the diameter of the pipe, plus one metre in any direction.

 You must: